2600hz/kazoo/applications/crossbar/doc/eng/cdr_grouping.md

      ,"J", ["G", "I", "J"]
     }

-We can see that merging `"G"` and `"J"` is going to give us all four legs, but what do with `"H"` and `"I"`?
-As it stands, the resulting map would include those are single-leg calls.
-Well, remember what we said about the each CDR having the call\_id **and** the other leg's call\_id (if any)?
-The "(if any)" part turns out to be particularly helpful here.
-True single-leg calls won't have one, while `"H"` and `"I"` will have other leg call\_ids.
-So we filter out and single-leg arrays where the CDR of the leg has another leg associated with it.
+We can see that merging `"G"` and `"J"` is going to give us all four legs (left as an exercise to the reader), and that `"H"` and `"I"` will be filtered out as single-but-not-single legs.

 The attended transfer's final map would then be: